OpenVPN/openvpn/doc/man-sections/client-options.rst

       auth-user-pass up

-  If ``up`` is present, it must be a file containing username/password on 2 lines.
-If the password line is missing, OpenVPN will prompt for one.
+  If ``up`` is present, it must be a file containing username/password on 2 lines or a flag named :code:`username-only` to indicate no password should be prompted for.
+In the former case, if the password line is missing in the file, OpenVPN will prompt for one.

   If ``up`` is omitted, username/password will be prompted from the console.